Section 127 of the Constitution of Australia: Repeal

 The Holt government held two constitutional referendums on 27 May 1967, and amendments relating to Indigenous Australians were carried overwhelmingly with 90.8% of votes cast in favour.
 Technically, the referendum passed the bill titled the Constitution Alteration (Aboriginals) 1967 and it became law on 10 August 1967.
 The referendum altered section 51(xxvi) and allowed the Federal Parliament to legislate for the benefit of the Aboriginal people located in the states (they were already so empowered in the territories by section 122).
 Additionally, the High Court decision in Kartinyeri v Commonwealth ruled that legislating to the detriment of Indigenous Australians was also within the scope of the power.
 Section 127 was repealed in its entirety and had the immediate effect of including Aboriginal Australians in population estimates.

 The other question put in the referendum, to allow the number of seats in the House of Representatives to be increased without increasing the number of senators, was rejected.
 Other racially discriminatory parts of the Constitution were left in place.

 Consequences

-One immediate consequence of the repeal of section 127 was that full inclusion of Indigenous people in the census became mandatory and the Aboriginal populace was reflected in the allocation of seats in the House of Representatives between the states.
+One immediate consequence of the repeal of section 127 was that full inclusion of Indigenous people in the census became mandatory and that the Commonwealth government could make laws for them.
+Additionally this meant that the Aboriginal population was reflected in the allocation of seats in the House of Representatives between the states.